Imagimm-CIML/SAPHIR/README.md

 Use the second item of the menu : "Plot to Image". <br>

 ##### *Filtering*
-If you want to filter your ROIs with other variables like Cell area, you can use the first box on the left : "Filtering parameters".
+If you want to filter your ROIs with other variables like Cell area, you can use the first box on the left : "**Filtering parameters**".
 It allows you to choose the type of plot and the variables to plot : if you want a histogram or a barplot, you will have to select "one" variable and if you want a scatter plot, you will have to select "two" variables.

 Once the plot is made, you can make a selection of points (or bars) or you can click on a point (or on a bar).
 The selection you made will then change colors on this plot and will be plot on the next plot which is interactive with the image.

-If you want to filter on more than one selection, use the radiobuttons "Type of selection" and select "Multiple selection" : make a first selection, validate it with the button "Validate actual selection", make an other selection and validate it again.
+If you want to filter on more than one selection, use the radiobuttons "**Type of selection**" and select "**Multiple selection**" : make a first selection, validate it with the button "**Validate actual selection**", make an other selection and validate it again.
 This button is used to validate your multiple selections.
-Once you made all your selections (more than one), click on the button "Validate final selection" to see it on the interactive plot.
+Once you made all your selections (more than one), click on the button "**Validate final selection**" to see it on the interactive plot.

 ##### Interactive plot
 *Plot variables* :